Commensurating actions of birational groups and groups of pseudo-automorphisms: Illustrating results

-Varieties that are birational to the product of a variety and the projective line are said to be {\bf ruled}.
-Proposition~\ref{ruled} states that for any ruled irreducible projective variety $Y$ of dimension $\ge 2$, $\Bir(Y)$ does not transfix $\Hy(Y)$.
-The converse holds for surfaces, by the following theorem.
+Varieties which are birational to the product of a variety and the projective line are said to be {\bf ruled}.
+Proposition~\ref{ruled} states that $\Bir(Y)$ does not transfix $\Hy(Y)$ when $Y$ is ruled and of dimension $\ge 2$.
+The converse holds for surfaces: